git-town/git-town/website2/src/tutorial.md

     update your master branch to the latest version on GitHub cut a new feature branch from the master branch

 Running git town hack reset-passwords achieves all this in a single command.
-This gives you the best possible start for building the new feature, on top of the latest version of the code base.
+This gives you the best possible start for building the new feature, avoiding unnecessary merge conflicts because you build on top of the latest version of the code base.

-Synchronizing the branch
+### Synchronizing the branch

 After coding for a while you hear that Bob shipped a number of important bug fixes, and that Carol shipped some UI design updates.
 Both changes affect your work, so you want them in your feature branch before you continue.
 On a high level, you need to